 Cell culture

 Human pancreatic neuroendocrine BON1 tumor cells were originally provided by R Göke (Marburg, Germany) and cultured in DMEM/F12 (1:1) medium as described[23].
 Human bronchopulmonary neuroendocrine NCI-H727 tumor cells were purchased from the American Type Culture Collection (ATCC, Manassas, VA, USA) and human midgut carcinoid GOT1 cells were kindly provided by Ola Nilsson (Göteborg, Sweden).
 NCI-H727 and GOT1 cells were cultured in RPMI medium as described[23].
-All media were supplemented with 10% FBS, 1% penicillin/streptomycin, and 0.4% amphotericin B. GOT1 culture medium was additionally supplemented with 0.135 IU/ml insulin and 5 µg/ml apo-transferrin.
+All media were supplemented with 10% FBS, 1% penicillin/streptomycin, and 0.4% amphotericin B. GOT1 culture medium was additionally supplemented with 0.135 IU/mL insulin and 5 µg/mL apo-transferrin.

 Assessment of cell viability

 BON1 and NCI-H727 cells were seeded into 96-well plates at a density of 750 cells / well and grown for 24 h.
-Due to their slower growth rate, GOT1 cells were seeded at a density of 50,000 cells / well.
+Due to their slower growth rate, GOT1 cells were seeded at a density of 50000 cells / well.
 The next day, the cells were incubated with various concentrations of aspirin in medium containing 10%FBS.
 The metabolic activity of the cells was measured using the Cell Titer 96 Aqueous One Solution Cell Proliferation Assay (Promega) after 72, 144 and 216 h of incubation according to the manufacturer’s instructions.
 After 3 h of incubation with the Cell Titer 96 solution, the absorbance at 492 nm was determined using an Enzyme-Linked Immunosorbent Assay (ELISA) plate reader.

 SYBR-DNA-labeling assay